 Retail chain John Lewis operating in Great Britain has launched a ‘Shazam for fashion’.
 The findSimilar search function in the retailer’s iPad app uses image recognition to recommend customers fashion items they might like to buy too.

-Trends, new disruptive technologies, robotization, digitization, datafication, and new consumer expectations all have massive impact on the way retailers do business, marketing and media.
+Trends, new disruptive technologies, robotization, digitization, datafication, and new consumer expectations all have a massive impact on the way retailers do business, marketing, and media.
 The speed of these changes will surprise and shock them.

 And if you think “OMG, another new technology?”
 Yes, in the era of digital Darwinism only the species most adaptable to change will survive.
 To be more specific: the only constant is change!

 The good news, however?
 Change is opportunity.
 Chaos is opportunity.

 In this story, retailers can discover how to monetize the John Lewis Shazam-like technology.
 And which other trends and technologies can fuel their digital transformation and omnichannel strategies.